k3larra/commuter/README.md

 ## Fictional personas
 To evaluate the predictions we have created three fictive personas.
-We have also creted some scenarions for these personas to help us recreate and simulate situations.
-The personas and scenarious are presented below.
+We have also created some scenarios for these personas to help us recreate and simulate situations.
+The personas and scenarios are presented below.
 For each user labelled data has been created that matches the users travel pattern for one year.
-For all scenarions test data has been created to evaluate prediction accuracy for each situation.
-For each user labeled data is agregated after one week of use, one month of use and one year of use.
+For all scenarios, test data has been created to evaluate prediction accuracy for each situation.
+For each user labelled data is aggregated after one week of use, one month of use and one year of use.

 ### [Maria](Maria.md)
 Maria labeled training/development data.